 Any top RPG list without games made by the Canadian Bioware studio is an automatic failure, and its authors should be thrown into jail.
 These Canadian wizards dominated the genre of role games in the early 2000’s, turning it into the mainstream proposition.
 We love all their games until the Mass Effect Trilogy, and KotOR is forever in our hearts.

 The possibility to move between planets freely, non-standard characters, the variability of the story and cinematic scenes could blow the minds of the most skeptical role players.

 15 years passed already, but this game still looks good, even better than the trilogy about Commander Shepard.

 German products are known all over the world for their quality in almost any field: from technical devices to food supplies.
 But things are not that good with computer games: the German game development industry has only one remarkable title – Gothic 2.
 But quality matters more than quantity.

 As any legendary game, Gothic 2 had its special charm making it different from its numerous clones like The Elder Scrolls.
-At first, it was the atmosphere of a severe and cruel Medieval age.
+At first, it was a severe and cruel Medieval age atmosphere.
 Then it was the world where every character lived according to their unique daily schedule.
-And of course, the diversity of a gameplay.
+And of course, the diversity of gameplay.
 Good RPG’s can’t exist without it.